 - Plan Timeliness for Standard Initial Coverage Determinations.

-Further, given Model participants are taking additional reinsurance risk, for basic Part D plans that may be above the benchmark, CMS will consider offering Model participants the option for a higher de minimis amount, as necessary.
+CMS will not apply 10 percent downside Model risk for Part D sponsors participating in the Model in CY 2022.
+CMS intends to apply 10 percent downside Model risk in CY 2023 and for the duration of the model thereafter.
+Further, given Model participants are taking additional reinsurance risk for CY2021 and beyond, for basic Part D plans that may be above the benchmark, CMS will consider, on an annual basis, offering Model participants the option for a higher de minimis amount, as necessary.

 Ultimately, CMS expects that testing a modernized Part D payment structure will maintain or improve beneficiaries’ access to affordable and necessary covered Part D prescription drugs.

 The Medicare Part D program began providing prescription drug coverage to Medicare beneficiaries in 2006.
 A number of risk-abating mechanisms were included in the original benefit design included to ensure Medicare beneficiaries had access to a robust choice of Part D plans.
 These mechanisms include the direct subsidy risk corridors, risk adjustment, and federal reinsurance in the catastrophic phase of the benefit.
 This structure has allowed CMS to successfully implement and administer a market-based Part D program, providing critical access to prescription drugs, decreasing premiums over time, and promoting high enrollee satisfaction with their Part D benefit.